Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras

-The above QCA has been presented in polynomial form in Ref.~\cite{Shirley2022QCA}, albeit in a different basis.
-We will later show in Sec.~\ref{sec:Z2_Zp_higher_QCA_TQFT} that higher dimensional generalizations of the 3F QCA can be straightforwardly written by replacing the simplices to higher dimensional ones.
+The above QCA has been presented in polynomial form in Ref.~\cite{Shirley2022QCA}, albeit in a different basis. {\change The matrix elements of our 3F QCA can be found in Appendix~\ref{app:3FQCA_TQFT_3D}.} We will later show in Sec.~\ref{sec:Z2_Zp_higher_QCA_TQFT} that higher dimensional generalizations of the 3F QCA can be straightforwardly written by replacing the simplices to higher dimensional ones.
 In fact, in 5+1D, these matrices coincide with those constructed in Ref.~\cite{fidkowski2024qca}.